Approximating class approach for empirical processes of dependent sequences indexed by functions: Introduction

 A lot of research has been devoted to the study of statistical properties of data arising from dynamical systems or from Markov chains.
-A very powerful technique to prove CLTs and other limit theorems is the spectral gap method, using spectral properties of the Perron-Frobenius operator or the Markov operator on an appropriate space of functions; see \citet{HenHer01}.
+A very powerful technique to prove CLTs and other limit theorems is the spectral gap method, using spectral properties of the Perron--Frobenius operator or the Markov operator on an appropriate space of functions; see Hennion and Herv{\'e}~\cite{HenHer01}.
 When the space of functions under consideration contains the class of indicator functions of intervals, standard tools can be used to establish the classical empirical process CLT.
-Finite-dimensional convergence of the empirical process follows from the CLT for $\sum_{i=1}^n 1_{(-\infty,t]}(X_i)$, and tightness can be established using moment bounds for $\sum_{i=1}^n 1_{(s,t]}(X_i)$. \citet{ColMarSch04} used this approach to establish the empirical process CLT for expanding maps of the unit interval.
+Finite-dimensional convergence of the empirical process follows from the CLT\vadjust{\goodbreak} for $\sum_{i=1}^n 1_{(-\infty,t]}(X_i)$, and tightness can be established using moment bounds for $\sum_{i=1}^n 1_{(s,t]}(X_i)$.
+Collet, Martinez and Schmitt \cite{ColMarSch04} used this approach to establish the empirical process CLT for expanding maps of the unit interval.

 The situation differs markedly when the CLT and moment bounds are not directly available for the index class of the empirical process, but only for a different class of functions.
-Recently, \citet{DehDurVol09} developed techniques to cover such situations.
-They were able to prove classical empirical process CLTs for $\R$-valued data when the CLT and moment bounds are only available for Lipschitz functions. \citet{DehDur11} extended these techniques to $\R^d$-valued data satisfying a multiple mixing condition for H\"older continuous functions.
-Under this condition, they proved the CLT for the empirical process indexed by semi-infinite rectangles $(-\infty,t]$, $t\in \R^d$.
+Recently, Dehling, Durieu and Voln\'y \cite{DehDurVol09} developed techniques to cover such situations.
+They were able to prove classical empirical process CLTs for $\R$-valued data when the CLT and moment bounds are only available for Lipschitz functions.
+Dehling and Durieu \cite{DehDur11} extended these techniques to $\R^d$-valued data satisfying a multiple mixing condition for H\"older continuous functions.
+Under this condition, they proved the CLT for the empirical process indexed by semi-infinite rectangles $(-\infty,t]$, $t\in\R^d$.
 The multiple mixing condition is strictly weaker than the spectral gap condition.
-E.g., ergodic torus automorphisms satisfy a multiple mixing condition, while generally they do not have a spectral gap. \citet{DehDur11} proved the empirical process CLT for ergodic torus automorphisms. \citet{DurTus12} provide very general conditions under which the classical empirical process CLT for $\R^d$-valued data holds.
+For example, ergodic torus automorphisms satisfy a multiple mixing condition, while generally they do not have a spectral gap.
+Dehling and Durieu \cite{DehDur11} proved the empirical process CLT for ergodic torus automorphisms.
+Durieu and Tusche \cite{DurTus12} provide very general conditions under which the classical empirical process CLT for $\R^d$-valued data holds.